 After taking the move, reportedly the referee asked Misawa if he was ok, he said "no," and then lost consciousness.
 A doctor came into the ring and gave Misawa CPR while the ring filled with wrestlers who wanted to help, but couldn't.
 The crowd chanted for Misawa while the wrestlers watched helplessly, but after several moments it became clear that he wasn't getting up.
 They worked on him in the ring for a few minutes until the ambulance arrived (he never regained consciousness), then the doctors tried for a minute to revive him before putting him on the stretcher to take him to the hospital.
 He was declared deceased when he was at the hospital, so officially he didn't die in the wrestling ring.
 Saito was devastated as one can imagine, even though it is very clear judging by his style and overall appearance over the last year prior to his death that something was already wrong and it was only a matter of time.
 Misawa was doing what he thought was right for the company in fighting through injuries, but unfortunately in the end it only led to a tragic results.
 There are a lot of What Ifs? that can be asked, most without answers, but the one clear fact is that Mitsuharu Misawa literally gave his life for wrestling and his promotion, along with all the employees of NOAH and the fans.

 Misawa's legacy will be a dual one.
 He will always be remembered as one of the top wrestlers during one of the must financially successful periods in wrestling history.
 He held every major title in the promotions he wrestled in, won every award, and won all the different tournaments.
-He main evented more sold out shows then one could count and excelled in both tag team and singles matches.
+He main evented more sold out shows than one could count and excelled in both tag team and singles matches.
 He started a successful wrestling promotion, a rare feat for a wrestler, and was an unselfish booker that only gave himself titles when he didn't see any other choice.
 By all accounts he was approachable and friendly, and I have never heard a negative word spoken about him outside the ring.
 His number of high level matches is astounding and he had the ability to elevate those around him to make them better as well.
 He was a hard worker, tough, and a master in the ring.
 His accomplishments and abilities won't be forgotten and no discussion of the best wrestlers ever is complete without his name being mentioned.

 His other legacy, sadly, will be questions surrounding his death.
-Misawa was the poster boy for head drop moves in All Japan and took more then even his fellow wrestlers did as he was constantly in the main event and had a lot of matches against Kobashi who had more regular head drop moves then Kawada and Misawa.
+Misawa was one of the major participants in the 'head drop moves' era in All Japan and took more than even his fellow wrestlers did as he was constantly in the main event and had a lot of matches against Kobashi who had more regular head drop moves than Kawada and Misawa.
 The more head drop moves they did, the more fans wanted, and it kept getting worse and worse.
 Even in 2003, when he was 40, he and Kobashi did repeated head drop moves on their no doubt already damaged necks.
 The other part is concern that his death was preventable.
 What if he had been required to go to the doctor?
 What if he had taken a year off like Kobashi has?
 These are questions that can't be answered, although most are in agreement that if he had gotten a full checkup, perhaps the gravity of the situation would have reached him and he would have taken better care of himself.
 I wish, on a personal note, that we could separate the in-ring successes of Misawa from his death, but it isn't possible.
 Those in-ring successes are what helped lead to his death.
 That doesn't mean he wouldn't have been popular without head drop moves as he would have been, but two of his signature traits were his ability to take head drop moves and never taking a tour off for 20 years, and there is no way to disconnect them from each other.
 But we can remember both.
 Yes, he was one of the greatest wrestlers ever and yes he was a great business man that in four years created the most profitable promotion in Japan.
 But he made mistakes, and hopefully wrestlers and promoters can learn from his mistakes so they won't happen in the future.
 One of the greatest wrestlers and one of the most tragic ends in puroresu history, the life and death of Mitsuharu Misawa will never be forgotten.